margareti/cakes-ng/README.md

 ## To build on desktop (I am sure this works for Mac, for Windows webpack might need special treatment):

-please install webpack if you do not already have it

 ```
 npm i